 You have to write the amount in both letters and numbers for your cheque to be valid.

-Finally you will need to sign your check in the space in the bottom right hand corner, this signature must match the signature on record with your bank, or your cheque will bounce.
+Finally you'll need to sign your check in the space in the bottom right hand corner, this signature must match the signature on record with your bank, or your cheque will bounce.

 I thought you were joking when you put this posting on Martin.
 Surely the majority of people know how to write a cheque.
 Mind you aren't they going to phase them out before too long.
 What a mummy state we live in now.